geoserver/geoserver/doc/en/user/source/data/cascaded/wms.rst

    * - :guilabel:`Enabled`
      - Enables the store.
 If disabled, no data from the remote WMS will be served.
    * - :guilabel:`Capabilities URL`
-     - The full URL to access the capabilities document of the remote WMS.
+     - The URL to access the capabilities document of the remote WMS.
+If URL contains just server address "https://host.org/wms" the required WMS GetCapabilities query parameters will be added automatically.
+Alternatively URL can be a full URL to access the capabilities document "https://host.org/wms?service=WMS&version=1.1.1&request=GetCapabilities".
    * - :guilabel:`User Name`
      - If the WMS requires authentication, the user name to connect as.
    * - :guilabel:`Password`